 Labels that match the search text will automatically be highlighted and displayed first in the campaigns table.
-As with other searches within Iterable, searching labels is not case-insensitive and partial matches work.
+As with other searches in Iterable, searching labels is not case-insensitive and partial matches work.

 By default, the list of labels for each campaign is limited to one line to save space.
 Users can click on the labels to expand and to collapse again.